mkhapp/Consolidate_MicroManager_Images/README.md

 subfolders.
 The directory structure and the location of the consolidated files differs between the three versions.
 Read the README in each separate macro to determine which is most appropriate.
 In short:

-3lvls - only works for directories with three sublevels of folders and is of limited use SameFolder - level agnostic, saves all images into the same folder with names based on the full pathway directory InSubfolders - level agnostic, saves images into a new folder created in each sublevel
+*3lvls* - only works for directories with three sublevels of folders and is of limited use /n *SameFolder* - level agnostic, saves all images into the same folder with names based on the full pathway directory /n *InSubfolders* - level agnostic, saves images into a new folder created in each sublevel /n

 To use any of the macros, ensure that all folders and subfolders are contained in a single directory.
 Select this directory in the first step (a pop-up window) and then wait for the program to finish.
 A log window will pop up with the word "Finished!"